-b) No more than three dwellings shall have four or more bedrooms;

-c) At least 40% of dwellings on the site shall be bungalows, or otherwise designed to meet the housing needs of elderly neonle:

-C. The layout and design of the site should incorporate the construction of two-storey houses along the frontage to the site, set-back at least 14m from Stanion Road.
-Bungalows should be located along the eastern boundary of the site;

-D. A single road access to the site off Stanion Road should be located close to the existing built-up edge of the village to ensure speeds are naturally constrained;

-E. A landscaping scheme should be implemented to provide for an improvement in biodiversity and include:

-a) The retention and enhancement, or replacement of the hedgerow along the southern boundary of the site;

-b) Planting along the northern boundary of the site to provide a soft, landscaped edge to the northern entrance to Brigstock;

-c) Land to the north of the site and within the Landscape Buffer Zone to be used for informal recreation with public access:

-d) A Local Area for Play:

-F. The residential amenities of 40 Stanion Road and the properties on the west side of Bells Close should be protected; and

-G. The development should incorporate an appropriately designed, constructed and maintained sustainable drainage system.
+- b) At least 40% of dwellings on the site shall be bungalows, or otherwise designed to meet the housing needs of elderly people; - C. A single road access to the site off Stanion Road should be located close to the existing built-up edge of the village to ensure speeds are naturally constrained; - D. A landscaping scheme should be implemented to provide for an improvement in biodiversity and include: - a) The retention and enhancement, or replacement of the hedgerow along the southern boundary of the site; - b) Planting along the northern boundary of the site to provide a soft, landscaped edge to the northern entrance to Brigstock; - c) Land to the north of the site and within the Landscape Buffer Zone to be used for informal recreation with public access; - d) A Local Area for Play; - E. The residential amenities of 40 Stanion Road and the properties on the west side of Bells Close should be protected; and - F. The development should incorporate an appropriately designed, constructed and maintained sustainable drainage system.